 In mid-February 2020, a fire occurred at the Company's forged wheels plant located in Barberton, Ohio.
 The downtime reduced production levels and affected productivity at the plant.
-The Company has insurance with a deductible of \$10.
+During the fourth quarter of 2022, the Company settled the insurance claim related to the Barberton Plant Fire.

-In 2022, as compared to 2021, demand in the commercial transportation markets served by Forged Wheels is expected to increase in most regions.
-An increase in metal costs is expected to contribute to an increase in sales as the Company generally passes through metal costs.
-However, sales in the Forged Wheels segment could be negatively impacted by customer supply chain constraints.
+In 2023, as compared to 2022, demand in the commercial transportation markets served by Forged Wheels is expected to decrease in most regions due to lower OEM builds.
+A decrease in material costs partially offset by an increase in other inflationary costs is expected to contribute to a net decrease in sales as the Company generally passes through these costs.
+Sales in the Forged Wheels segment could also be negatively impacted by component supply chain constraints at our customers.

-Reconciliation of Total segment operating profit to Income from continuing operations before income taxes
+Reconciliation of Total Segment Adjusted EBITDA to Income from continuing operations before income taxes

-2021 2020 2019
+2022 2021 2020

-Income from continuing operations before income taxes \$ 324 \$ 171 \$ 210
+Income from continuing operations before income taxes \$ 606 \$ 324 \$ 171

-Loss on debt redemption 146 64
+Loss on debt redemption 2 146 64

-Interest expense, net 259 317 338
+Interest expense, net 229 259 317

-Other expense, net 19 74 31
+Other expense, net (1) 82 19 74

-Consolidated operating income \$ 748 \$ 626 \$ 579
+Operating income \$ 919 \$ 748 \$ 626

+Segment provision for depreciation and amortization 258 261 262

 Unallocated amounts:

-Restructuring and other charges 90 182 582
+Restructuring and other charges 56 90 182

-Corporate expense 101 82 229
+Corporate expense 119 101 82

-Total segment operating profit \$ 939 \$ 890 \$ 1,390
+Total Segment Adjusted EBITDA \$ 1,352 \$ 1,200 \$ 1,152